MotleySundry/Game-Models/README.md

 # Game-Models
 This repository contains software for modeling games.

-The models are written in Gambit Scheme.
+The models are written in Gambit Scheme and C++.

-## To Install Mac prerequisites:
+## To Install Scheme Mac prerequisites:
 * brew install gambit-scheme
 * brew install gcc@13
 * brew install shellcheck